Adigoo/Virtual-Design-Thinking-Workshop/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mukul.kumar@students.iiit.ac.in
+If you have any feedback, please reach out to us at mukul.kumar@students.iiit.ac.in, aditya.gonnade@students.iiit.ac.in